TryStreambits/Syiro/README.md

 3. Bootstrap, unlike Rocket, also requires jQuery to do simple functionality like event handing, making the footprint for creating applications significantly larger as well as adding complexity in regards to dependencies.
 4. Polymer, just like Bootstrap, requires multiple dependencies and therefore makes rapid development more complex and forces you to rely on tools like Bower for dependency management.
 5. Polymer relies on Custom Elements, which is a working draft and is only supported in Chrome, therefore not friendly to the web as a whole, since users of any browser not using the Blink engine can't utilize Custom Elements without polyfilling.
 Rocket, on the other hand, leverages the HTML5 standard data-* to define components.
 6. Neither Bootstrap nor Polymer offer an easy way to generate components via Javascript.
-With Rocket you can easily generate a component by calling rocket.generate.X (where X = the component type).
+With Rocket you can easily generate a component by calling rocket.X.Generate (where X = the component type).

 #### You mentioned that Rocket does not rely on jQuery, does that mean I can choose any other JavaScript framework to use with Rocket? ####